chillyssa/23SCS2050/activity_04_solids/README.md

 # Introduction

 In this activity you will create unit tests for specialized solid classes: Cube, Pyramid, and Cylinder.
+You will also generate documentation for the classes that you will implement.

 # Solid